manq2010/Book-An-Appointment-Front-End/README.md

 ```
 #### NB: Using the above details on your `.env` file will not work as each devices needs its unique `REACT_APP_CLIENT_ID` and `REACT_APP_CLIENT_SECRET` details, use the step below to generate for your device

+👉 Please use this [link](https://github.com/Cluab/Book-An-Appointment-Back-End) to go to the back-end part of this project.

 👉 On the Back-End Repo, run the seed file by using the command line :
 - `rails db:seed`